azoth-lang/azoth.language.reference/src/methods.md

 thereby access the current instance.
 They are called like other methods using either explicit or implicit self.
 It is a non-fatal error for a nested method to occur before the return statement of the enclosing method.
 Nested methods must be declared private.

+## Required Methods

+Methods can be marked `required`.
+This means that when inheriting from the class, they must be overridden.
+This allows such a method with return type `Self` to return a concrete type `Foo` that is a subtype of the declaring class without needing to worry that it isn't a subtype of any subclasses.
+Instead, those subclasses will have to override the method and provide an implementation.
+This can also be used on methods not returning `Self` to provide a default or partial implementation the subclasses must opt into or call.

+* A `required` method cannot be `abstract`
+* In a subclass a `required` method must be overridden.
+The override does not itself need to be `required`.
+* A `sealed` class cannot have `required` methods.
+* A `required` method implementation returning a `Self` type, treats the return type as a synonym for the containing type name.
+Note though that for the `Instance` type it makes the associated type also equal to the containing type rather than an existential type.
+Thus it effectively restricts the return type to be exactly the containing type.
+* When calling a base required method from the overriding method, the return type of the base method is treated as the base type.